-A platform wishing to obtain an enterprise attestation, e.g., when running in anenterprise context, SHOULD invoke the authenticatorMakeCredential or authenticatorGetAssertion operation in the following manner:
+A platform wishing to obtain an enterprise attestation, e.g., when running in an enterprise context, SHOULD invoke the authenticatorMakeCredential operation in the following manner:

-Invoke the authenticatorGetInfo command and examine the returned response structure for theep Option ID.
-If ep is not present or present and set to false, the platform SHOULD either terminate these steps or invoke the appropriate command without the enterpriseAttestation parameter, and skip the following steps.

-- Invoke the appropriate command and pass the enterpriseAttestation parameter with a value of either 1 or 2. - 3.
-If the platform is operating in a nonenterprise context, it SHOULD display an explicit warning to the user, including the RP ID, notifying the user that they are being uniquely identified to this Relying Party.
+- Invoke the authenticatorGetInfo command and examine the returned response structure for theep Option ID.
+If ep is not present or present and set to false, the platform SHOULD either terminate these steps or invoke the authenticatorMakeCredential command without the enterpriseAttestation parameter, and skip the following steps. - 2.
+Invoke the authenticatorMakeCredential command and pass the enterpriseAttestation parameter with a value of either 1 or 2. - If the platform is operating in a non-enterprise context, it SHOULD display an explicit warning to the user, including the RP ID, notifying the user that they are being uniquely identified to this Relying Party.